ElektraInitiative/libelektra/doc/tutorials/contract.md

 dependent on your functions to be available) and the plugin version information that is always defined to the macro PLUGINVERSION.

-As already said, README.c is generated in the binary directory, so make sure that your CMakeLists.txt contains:
+As already said, readme_yourplugin.c is generated in the binary directory, so make sure that your CMakeLists.txt contains:

 	include_directories (${CMAKE_CURRENT_BINARY_DIR})